jes/scamp-cpu/README.md

 Daniel Tufvesson has a post that is a good starting point for understanding the [8-bit CompactFlash interface](http://www.waveguide.se/?article=8-bit-compact-flash-interface).

 [PickledDog](https://github.com/PickledDog) has a description of an [improvement to the RC2014 CompactFlash card](https://github.com/PickledDog/rc-cfcard) that might be helpful.
 Also [Bill Shen's comment on the RC2014 mailing list](https://groups.google.com/g/rc2014-z80/c/LmvGa6PZNhQ/m/H8jrbp86AQAJ).

+Michał Cierniak has a good blog post about [CompactFlash + 8255 interface card](https://ciernioo.wordpress.com/2015/02/10/compact-flash-8255-interface-card/) with lots of detail on how his CompactFlash interface works.

 ## Contact